Our Sourdough Baking Gift Guide - for Sourdough Bakers You Love (updated 2025)

 While baking perfectly tasty sourdough bread doesn’t require many tools, if a baker you love is hooked on sourdough, there are definitely some tools that will improve their bread and make their baking-life easier.

-Here is a list of perfect gifts, taken from the buying guide in our Sourhouse Community Cookbook, for the sourdough baker in your life this holiday season.
+Here is a list of perfect gifts, taken from the buying guide in our Sourhouse Community Cookbook and updated for the sourdough baker in your life this holiday season.

 The Basics